apprenticecto/create-your-github-account-and-repo-macos/README.md

 - signkey, by launching the command `git config --global user.signingkey your_ Key_ID`
 - email, by launching the command `git config --global user.email "your_email_address"`, matching the address used for your GPG key.

-Once you commit, locally, use `git commit -S -m your commit message`.
+Once you commit, locally, use `git commit -S -m your commit message`, unless auto-sign command has been entered (see below).

 ### Create Your First Repo
 - Create a new repository on Github; you can decide if making it public (default) or private